Han Market

 Location

-The most important trading point of Danang, Han market is popular among local and tourist alike.
-Located at the grand intersection of Tran Phu Street, Bach Dang Street, Hung Vuong Street and Tran Hung Dao Street, this famous market holds a very important position in the history of the city.
+The Han Market in Da Nang remains a key trading hub for both locals and tourists.
+Situated at the busy intersection of Tran Phu Street, Bach Dang Street, Hung Vuong Street, and Tran Hung Dao Street, this historic market plays a significant role in the city's vibrant economy and culture.

 Photo : vi.wikipedia.org